-This program does not allow school age students to carry their own medications.
+A request for medication form must be filled out by the parent for all prescription and non-prescription medication, food supplement, or modified diet.
+Please Note: This program does not allow school age students to carry their own medications.
 Any medications prescription/over the counter/topical ointment a child has in their possession will be confiscated and secured by staff until the parent/guardian arrives.
-The only exemption is for lip balm, hand sanitizer and lotion with a medication administration form completed.
+The only exemption is for lip balm, hand sanitizer and lotion with a medication administration form completed and on file.

-The program does not administer any mediation, food supplement, medical food, or topical product until after the child has received the first dose or application at least once prior to the center administering a dose or applying.
+The program does not administer any medication, food supplement, medical food, or topical product until after the child has received the first dose or application at least once prior to the center administering a dose or applying.
 Emergency medications are exempt from this requirement.
+Medication will only be given at the program if it cannot be given at home or by the parent.
+The medication will be given to the child by a supervisor or camp counselor and will only be given for the period of time indicated by the type of medication/ topical ointment, or by the physician.